Nero-Kaandor/42/READEME.md

 ## :mag_right: Description

-The Get Next Line project implements a function that reads one line at a time from a file dynamically using a file descriptor (fd).
+The Get Next Line project implements a function that reads one line at a time from a file dynamically using a file descriptor `fd`.
 The function manages memory efficiently and allows lines to be retrieved from a file in multiple calls, which is ideal for large files.

 > ### Code operation

 |  `get_next_line(int fd)`  |
 :---
-|  **<ins>Purpose</ins>**: Read and return a line from a file pointed to by the file descriptor fd.
+|  **<ins>Purpose</ins>**: Read and return a line from a file pointed to by the file descriptor `fd`.
-|  **<ins>Return</ins>**: Returns a line read, or NULL if an error occurs or if the end of the file is reached
+|  **<ins>Return</ins>**: Returns a line read, or `NULL` if an error occurs or if the end of the file is reached

 |  `fill_buffer_line(int fd, char *left, char *buffer)`  |